pydanny/presentations/confessions-joe-dev/dev.bg.md

 [.background-color: #ecd540]

-# dev.bg has climate-focused jobs!
+# DEV.BG has climate-focused jobs!

 Search on: